linrongbin16/lin.nvim.dev/index.md

 >
 > Most popurlar color schemes are picked from [vimcolorschemes.com/top](https://vimcolorschemes.com/top) and [awesome-neovim#colorscheme](https://www.trackawesomelist.com/rockerBOO/awesome-neovim/readme/#colorscheme), following below rules:
 >
-> 1. &gt; 500 stars.
+> 1. &ge; 500 stars.
 > 2. Last commit in 1 year.
 > 3. For multiple ports/variants, keep the one has more stars or more active updates.
-Just &gt; 100 stars if has one of below features:
+Lower standards to &ge; 100 stars if has one of below features:
->    - Newer design.
->    - Support neovim's modern features: LSP/treesitter/etc(written in lua is not one of them).
+>    - Support modern features: LSP/treesitter/etc.
->    - Better integration with neovim's plugins: barbar.nvim/nvim-tree.lua/lualine.nvim/etc.
+>    - Better integration with neovim's plugins: barbar/nvim-tree/lualine/etc.

 ### Focus